guguji666666/GJS-MDCA-Tips/API/List risky apps detected per user.md

 #    - Description: A unique identifier for the data stream, required in the API request payload.
 #    - How to Obtain: This can be obtained by performing a HAR (HTTP Archive) trace while accessing the MDA portal.
 #      Steps:
-#      - Log in to the MDA portal.
+#      - Log in to the MDA XDR portal.
 #      - Navigate to Cloud Apps > Cloud Discovery > Users.
 #      - Select a user and view their Discovered Apps.
 #      - Use browser developer tools (e.g., Chrome DevTools) to capture network traffic, export it as a HAR file, and